|"My Man Godfrey" (1936).|

 One of the reasons I love this film - one of my favorites - is that it directly addresses the Great Depression that was in full swing at the time.
 Standard Hollywood films of the period invariably showed the lifestyles of the rich and carefree, or somewhat condescendingly romanticized being poor (see "Hallelujah, I'm a Bum").
 This one does, too, but not before giving a good, long look at the very real plight of millions, the ones out in the audience.

 The best line in the film, and I'm not giving anything away here, is one spoken by Powell: "It's amazing how fast you can slide downhill when you start feeling sorry for yourself."
 Isn't that true.
 And this film shows how wonderful it can be to turn things around and dig yourself out of that hole, helping others in the process.

-The real reason to see this film now is for a glimpse at a world world that no longer exists.
+The real reason to see "My Man Godfrey" now is for a glimpse at a world world that no longer exists.
 It is a privileged world, full of conventions that can be broken and taboos that are no long taboo.
-If that rareified world of a few haves among a horde of have-nots interests you, this is a must-see.
+If that rarefied world of a few haves among a horde of have-nots interests you, this is a must-see.
 Certainly, the have-nots of the 1930s enjoyed it, so why shouldn't we?

 A great film.
 A great screwball comedy.
 There, I've used the phrase three times now.
-This film deserves it.
+This film deserves all the accolades that it receives.
 See it.